Government e Marketplace

 Government e Marketplace (GeM) is an online platform for public procurement in India.
-The initiative was launched on 9 August 2016, by the Ministry of Commerce and Industry, Government of India with the objective to create an open and transparent procurement platform for government buyers.
+The initiative was launched on 9 August 2016, by the Ministry of Commerce and Industry in the Government of India, with the objective to create an open and transparent procurement platform for government buyers.
 It was built in a record time of 5 months to facilitate the online procurement of goods and Services.
-The purchases through GeM by Government users have been authorized and made mandatory by the Ministry of Finance by adding a new Rule No. 149 in the General Financial Rules, 2017.
+Use of GeM by Government users has been authorized and made mandatory by the Ministry of Finance by adding a new Rule No. 149 in the General Financial Rules, 2017.

-The platform is owned by GeM SPV (Special Purpose Vehicle) which is a 100 percent Government-owned, non-profit company under the Ministry of Commerce and Industries, Government of India.
+The platform is owned by GeM SPV, a Special Purpose Vehicle which is a 100 percent Government-owned, non-profit company under the Ministry of Commerce and Industries, Government of India.

-GeM is a contactless, paperless and cashless online marketplace that replaced the Directorate General of Supplies and Disposals (DGS&D) in 2016.
+GeM is a contactless, paperless and cashless online marketplace which replaced a variety of manual processes undertaken within a fragmented policy context, formerly overseen by the Directorate General of Supplies and Disposals (DGS&D) in 2016.
 Since its inception, GeM has brought in the visibility and transparency in public procurement.
-The portal has transformed public procurement in India by driving its three pillars, namely, inclusion, usability and transparency and efficiency and cost savings.
+The portal has transformed public procurement in India by driving its three pillars, namely openness, fairness and inclusiveness, and aims to achieve greater usability, transparency, efficiency and cost savings.

 According to an independent assessment made by the World Bank, average savings for buyers in Government e Marketplace portal is about 9.75% on the median price.
 The Government of India has made it mandatory for sellers to display the 'country of origin' on products to be sold on GeM portal.

-The present Chief Executive Officer of Government e Marketplace is Shri Mihir Kumar, a distinguished officer of the 1996 batch of the Indian Defence Accounts Service (IDAS).

 History

 Government e Marketplace was launched in August 2016 to enable central and state governments and CPSEs for online procurement of goods and services.
 The initial version of GeM portal was developed and hosted by the erstwhile Directorate General of Supplies and Disposals (DGS&D) under the Ministry of Commerce and Industry with technical support of National E-Governance Division (NeGD), Ministry of Electronics and Information Technology.
+The National Mission on GeM (NMG) was launched on 5 September 2018, by Suresh Prabhu, the Commerce and Industry Minister, to accelerate the adoption and use of GeM by major central ministries, states, UTs and their agencies, including CPSUs, PSUs, local bodies.

 Currently, a Managed Service Provider (MSP) is responsible for enhancing and maintaining the GeM portal.
 For payment services, GeM has linked with numerous banks and the IT systems of significant buyers.

+As of 2026, the chief executive officer of Government e-Marketplace is Mihir Kumar, an officer of the 1996 batch of the Indian Defence Accounts Service (IDAS), who assumed charge in April 2025.